 A&A Podiatrists take a thorough and long term approach to treatment with laser.
-Our treatment plan lasts six months to ensure we monitor the progress of the nail growth and continue treatment until the nail is well on its way to becoming clear.
+Our treatment plan lasts three months when using the Lunula laser to ensure we monitor the progress of the nail growth and continue treatment until the nail is well on its way to becoming clear.

-There are two lasers used.
-The first is the Lunula laser which takes 12 minutes per foot.
-The second is the PinPointe FootLaser.
-These are used in combination as needed.
+The Lunula laser takes 12 minutes per foot.
 In some cases (where the nail is very thick and fibrous) we have removed the nail surgically to remove all the infected nail before using the laser and allowing the nail to grow back.

 The effectiveness of all treatments varies.
-Research shows up to 88% effectiveness though we would expect 50-78% to be more reflective overall.
+We would expect 50-78% to be more reflective of the typical success rates.
 The degree of infection, nail damage and duration of infection can cause variable results and would be discussed on a case by case basis when this is the case.

 It is also possible to cover the nail with a specific acrylester gel for the toes that can be moulded and bonded over the ‘stump’ of fungal nail.
 This is called a Pedique and more information can be located on this link.
 This, once covered with nail will look normal and will do so until it grows out over time (typically 3-6 months).
 It is not appropriate to do this within the treatment phase of laser therapy but can be used after whilst it is growing out.
 For some this is a cosmetic alternative to laser treatment or where the nail is damaged and there is no fungus.